 One of the most common challenges faced by HR teams is the amount of effort required to pull together seemingly simple reports.
 The root cause is the quality of the data.
 With disparate systems, the collection, cleansing and aggregation of data is typically a manual process.
 It can take days to pull together reports using unwieldy spreadsheets and complicated formulas.

-Most integrated systems have reporting and analytics tools built-in, along with a single set of accurate data to work with.
-Reports can, therefore, be generated with just a few clicks, so HR teams can spend more time on analysing data, identifying trends and taking action – rather than wasting countless hours messing around with spreadsheets.
+Most integrated systems have reporting and analytics tools built in, along with a single set of accurate data to work with.
+Reports can, therefore, be generated with just a few clicks, so HR teams can spend more time analysing data, identifying trends and taking action – rather than wasting countless hours messing around with spreadsheets.

 Regulatory demands on HR professionals are increasing, with the introduction of the General Data Protection Regulation (GDPR), the most obvious example.
 There are many new things to be done, which just add to an already busy plate.

 The best-of-breed software will almost certainly provide many of these features too, but imagine having to duplicate this process across multiple systems along with the number of additional checks and balances required to ensure compliance?
-An integrated system can save a lot of time and hassle, and protect you from potentially crippling fines if the regulators were to audit your systems.
+An integrated system saves a lot of time and hassle and protects you from potentially crippling fines if the regulators were to audit your systems.

-The fact is that many organisations have placed undue importance on the advanced features provided by best-of-breed solutions, even though the complexity of their operations simply don’t justify it.
+The fact is that many organisations have placed undue importance on the advanced features provided by best-of-breed solutions, even though the complexity of their operations simply doesn’t justify it.
+Often, this complexity is exactly what makes it a less functional and useful tool.
 This has led to a significant investment in point solutions that haven’t been repaid by any consequent competitive advantage.
 In fact, it has often increased HR’s workload, which has meant the system is rarely even used.

 Overall, integration helps accuracy, enables greater automation, eliminates repetition and ensures all systems are managed consistently.
 This improves productivity and enables HR teams to provide more value through more accurate and consistent reporting.